shirzartenwer/shirzartenwer/README.md

 ### Hi there 👋

-## I am a fresh engineering graduate passionate in entrepreneurship
+## I am a software engineer developing simulation software in machining
 - :bar_chart: I’m currently working on backend development and data analytics.
+Most of the development I do professionaly is under this account (http://github.com/aniwax).
+We are building and maintaining a simulation software built based on python.

-- 🌱 I’m currently learning building a startup, German language
+- 🌱 I’m currently learning and implementing DevOps knowledge and skills
 - :dart: My goal is to find a job in tech and become a startup founder.